-The Remuneration Committee comprises four members, namely Mr. Afonso Chan (committee chairman), Mr. Abraham Shek, Mr. HW Ip and Ms. Rosanna Chau, who was appointed in place of Mr. CK Cheung with effect from 1 January 2022.
-Except Ms. Rosanna Chau who is an executive Director, all the other members are independent non-executive Directors.
+The Remuneration Committee currently comprises three members, all being independent non-executive Directors, namely Mr. Afonso Chan (committee chairman), Mr. Abraham Shek and Mr. HW Ip.
+Ms. Rosanna Chau resigned as a committee member with effect from 1 April 2023.

 The main responsibilities of the Remuneration Committee include (i) making recommendations to the Board on the Company's remuneration policy and structure for all the Directors and senior management of the Company and on the establishment of a formal and transparent procedure for developing remuneration policy, and (ii) determining the remuneration packages of the executive Directors and senior management of the Company.
-The terms of reference are available on the websites of the Stock Exchange and the Company.
+During the Year, the terms of reference were updated by adding the new code provision of the CG Code in relation to the responsibility for reviewing and/or approving matters relating to the share schemes under Chapter 17 of the Listing Rules.
+The updated terms of reference are available on the websites of the Stock Exchange and the Company.
 The Remuneration Committee has been provided with sufficient resources to perform its duties.

-During the Year, the Remuneration Committee held two meetings.
+During the Year, the Remuneration Committee held a meeting and passed certain written resolutions.
 The work performed by the Remuneration Committee during the Year included the following: